-The Company ensures that employees who assist Audit and Supervisory Committee Members with their duties are independent from the Directors (excluding Directors serving as Audit and Supervisory Committee Members) and that instructions to such employees are effective.
-In order to achieve this, such employees are placed under the direct control and supervision of Audit and Supervisory Committee and the Company obtains the prior consent of the Audit and Supervisory Committee when changing, assessing, rewarding, or punishing them.

-- The Company has established "Audit and Supervisory Committee Support Staff Regulations" to ensure independence from Directors (Excluding Directors Serving as Audit and Supervisory Committee Members) who are also members of the Audit and Supervisory Committee Group. - The Company listens to the Audit and Supervisory Committee's opinions in advance and assigns, changes, and assesses dedicated employees who belong to the Audit and Supervisory Committee Group with the consent of the Audit and Supervisory Committee.
+- The Company ensures that employees who assist Audit and Supervisory Committee Members with their duties are independent from the Directors (excluding Directors serving as Audit and Supervisory Committee Members) and that instructions to such employees are effective.
+In order to achieve this, such employees are placed under the direct control and supervision of Audit and Supervisory Committee and the Company obtains the prior consent of the Audit and Supervisory Committee when changing, assessing, rewarding, or punishing them. - <General description of the status of operations of systems> - The Company has established "Audit and Supervisory Committee Support Staff Regulations" to ensure independence from Directors (Excluding Directors Serving as Audit and Supervisory Committee Members) who are also members of the Audit and Supervisory Committee Group. - The Company listens to the Audit and Supervisory Committee's opinions in advance and assigns, changes, and assesses dedicated employees who belong to the Audit and Supervisory Committee Group with the consent of the Audit and Supervisory Committee.